Desperate Housewives season 3: DVD release

-The Complete Third Season was released as a 6-Disc DVD set in region 1 on September 4, 2007 including all 23 season 3 episodes, plus a bunch of bonus features like behind-the-scenes featurettes, deleted scenes, a blooper reel and more; the set also included subtitles in Spanish and French and an additional Spanish language track being also available.
+The Complete Third Season was released as a 6-Disc DVD set in region 1 on September 4, 2007 including all 23 episodes with 3 seasons, plus a bunch of bonus features like behind-the-scenes featurettes, deleted scenes, a blooper reel and more; the set also included subtitles in Spanish and French and an additional Spanish language track being also available.
 In region 2, the season was released on November 5, 2007 as a 6-DVD set.
 Exclusively to Amazon in the UK, the season was released for a limited time with a bonus disc inside.